liamzdenek/ferment-ai/memory-bank/activeContext.md

 ## Active Considerations

+1. **Module System Implementation**: We have implemented the `.addModule` interface in the HttpApplication class to properly mount runtime modules and give them access to the journal.
+This replaces the previous placeholder implementation.

+2. **Core Constructs Implementation**: We have built out additional core constructs in the core-constructs-lib (SendEmailTool, ExitPointTool) and created their corresponding implementations in the core-constructs-runtime.

+3. **Binding Classes Implementation**: We have implemented binding classes for the new tool types (SendEmailToolBinding, ExitPointToolBinding) and updated the binding class factory to include them.

-1. **Package Boundaries**: We have clarified the boundaries between the different packages:
+4. **Package Boundaries**: We have clarified the boundaries between the different packages:
    - **core-constructs-lib**: Defines the constructs using the Constructs library.
 It defines the relationship between agents and what they have access to, but does NOT define how to actually run the agent.
    - **runtime-common**: Defines interfaces and utilities that both core-constructs-runtime and runtime will implement.
 It serves as a contract between the definition and runtime layers.
    - **core-constructs-runtime**: Defines how to run the constructs at runtime by binding to the Journal.
 It has a 1-to-1 relationship with core-constructs-lib.